The Two-Color Ext Soergel Calculus: Introduction

 \subsection{History}

 Let $(W, S)$ be a Coxeter group and $\mathbf{H}_W$ be its associated Hecke Algebra.
-When $W$ is the Weyl group for a split torus $T$ of a reductive group $G$, Kazhdan and Lusztig \cite{KL80} constructed a categorification of the Hecke algebra, now known as the Hecke category $\mathcal{H}_W$, by considering a certain monoidal subcategory of $D^b_{B\times B}(G, \mathbb{C})$, the $B\times B$ equivariant derived category of sheaves on $G$ with coefficients in $\mathbb{C}$.
+When $W$ is the Weyl group for a split torus $T$ of a reductive group $G$, It has two well-known bases over $\Zb[v^{\pm 1}]$, the \textit{standard basis} $\set{\delta_w}_{w\in W}$ and the \textit{Kazhdan-Lusztig basis} $\set{b_w}_{w\in W}$.
+In \cite{KL79}, Kazhdan and Lusztig made their astonishing conjecture that the change of basis matrix between $\set{b_w}_{w\in W}$ and $\set{\delta_x}_{x\in W}$ at $v=1$ equals the matrix of Jordan-Hölder multiplicities of simples in Verma modules in $\mathcal{O}_0(\mathfrak{g})$, the principal block of Category $\mathcal{O}$ for $\mathfrak{g}$, the lie algebra of $G$.
+This conjecture was then proved by Beilinson–Bernstein \cite{BB81}, and Brylinski–Kashiwara \cite{BryKash81} by employing deep geometric techniques, such as the usage of the Decomposition Theorem.\\

+A key role in the proofs is played by $\mathcal{H}_W$, the (geometric) Hecke category, a certain monoidal subcategory of $D^b_{B\times B}(G, \mathbb{C})$, the $B\times B$ equivariant derived category of sheaves on $G$ with $\mathbb{C}$ coefficients.
+As the name suggests, $\mathcal{H}_W$ is a categorification of the Hecke algebra.
 By categorification, we mean that there is an isomorphism of algebras

-where $K_\oplus(\mathcal{H}_W)$ is the split Grothendieck group of $\mathcal{H}_W$.
-For the case of a general Coxeter group, no such geometric techniques were available at the time for such a categorification. \\